Step up to second year

 Sharpen up your referencing skills

 In first year, you might be forgiven for making errors in your assignment citations and reference list.
 By second year, you should have had plenty of chance to practice referencing.
 Remember to leave yourself enough time to check your in-text citations and references before you hand in an assignment.
-Follow the referencing guide for your School carefully to avoid mistakes.
+Follow the referencing guide for your School carefully to avoid mistakes and take a look at the Library support for referencing and plagiarsm and Quote Unquote.

 Top tip!
 Check your assignment feedback from last year if you struggled with referencing.
 Reading your feedback carefully will help you identify the changes you need to make in your next assignment.